waniamunir/PythonProject/README.md

 I initially created a rock, paper, sissors project but decided to add lizard and spock to add more oucomes to the game!
 I really enjoyed making this game and found it was easy to code!
+I also created a code using the import imageio module to create a Nyan cat GIF.
+I was aware of having to change the sizing of the image however I edited the sizes of the images manually in order to make the code easier to read.